 Other procedures in addressing your utility's financial health include establishing a cash reserve policy and routinely conducting cost of service studies.
 If your utility routinely conducts a cost-of-service study, the leading practice is to conduct a cost-of-service study at least once every 5 years.
 Conducting an annual rate of return calculation is also considered a leading practice in ensuring financial stability.
-To receive full points, your utility must implement at least two additional practices alongside the annual rate of return calculation or a cost-of-service study within 5 years.
+To receive full points, your utility must perform the rate of return calculation annually or a cost of service study every 5 years, and you must also check at least one of the additional check boxes.
+A single point will be awarded if your utility has calculated the rate of return but does not do so on an annual basis or if the cost of service study was performed more than 5 years ago.
+No additional points will be awarded if applicants check both the annual rate of return and the cost of service study performed within 5 years boxes.